 But in reality, an interesting subject doesn’t always look beautiful on full focus.
 You need to back off a little, to make the insect look as it is so that the details depict the surroundings.

 Keep sharp objects and other items at bay

-Last but not least, keep all kind of sharp objects such as knives and drills away from your expensive lens as even the slightest scratch can ruin our macro results.
-Also, avoid cigarette lighters and toothpaste because they might give an impressive onetime look but will ruin the lens forever.
+Last but not least, keep all kinds of sharp objects such as knives and drills away from your expensive lens as even the slightest scratch can ruin our macro results.
+Also, avoid cigarette lighters and toothpaste because they might give an impressive onetime look but will destroy the lens forever.